adequatica/adequatica.github.io/_posts/2025-05-13-similarities-between-software-testing-and-preventing-collisions-at-sea.md

 In other words, if a collision does occur, neither captain can simply say, «I was right».
 In maritime collisions, both vessels are considered responsible.
 Item (b) explains why: if the only way to avoid a collision is to break the Rules, then the Rules must be broken.

 The same principle applies to software production incidents.
 Responsibility should not be pinned solely on developers, testers, ops teams, or management who approved the release.
 Everyone shares responsibility.
 Instead of finding someone to blame, we should focus on learning from the incident on how to prevent such a situation in the future.
-That means adding more tests, improving release processes, clarifying task requirements, and developing soft skills necessary to communicate problems early and effectively.
+That means adding more tests, improving release processes, clarifying task requirements, and developing the soft skills necessary to communicate problems early and effectively.

-And _sometimes_ we must deviate from established procedures to meet important product requirements (or goals). _Sometimes_ we have to be extremely agile, which means knowing when and how we can bend our own rules — like shipping with failing tests or releasing on weekends — if the circumstances demand it.
+However, _sometimes_ we may break established procedures to meet important product requirements (or goals). _Sometimes_ we have to be extremely agile, which means knowing when and how we can bend our own rules — like shipping with failing tests or releasing on weekends — if the circumstances demand it.

 ## Rule 7 Risk of collision